3-1

 Sometimes the best way is to see for yourself.
 Lucky for you, James Allen has the technology to let you do this on the go or from the comfort of home.
 No pants, no shoes, no problem!

-Our virtual engagement ring try-on allows you to see how different rings, different diamond shapes, and different metals will look on your hand.
+Our virtual engagement ring try-on allows you to see how different rings, different diamond shapes, and different metals will look on your hand using your smartphone!
 You can “try on” a limitless number of rings until you find the diamond shape, setting style, and metal that works best for you.

 Top Factors For Choosing The Best Diamond Size & Shape

-While there are many things to consider when choosing the perfect diamond, keeping in mind the factors below will ensure you choose the perfect diamond for your beloved’s hand.
+While there are many things to consider when choosing the perfect diamond, the factors below will ensure you choose the perfect diamond for your partner’s hand.

 Finger Size

-Shorter or wider fingers will appear longer with diamond shapes like emerald or oval.
+Shorter or wider fingers with diamond shapes like emerald or oval will appear longer.
 Whereas longer or skinnier fingers can appear truncated by round cuts.
-This rule is certainly not universal but a good guide.
+This rule is certainly not universal, but a good guide.

 Finger Size